-In 2017 my then boyfriend, and now soon-to-be husband, Sasha and I left our corporate careers in Seattle to travel abroad without a set date of returning.
+In 2017 my then partner, now husband, Sasha and I left our corporate careers in Seattle to travel abroad without a set date of returning.
 We ended up traveling for six months, visiting approximately 50 cities in ten countries, spending anywhere from 10 days to one month in each country.
-I documented a detailed account of our spending to keep us on track with our budget, as well as share the details with other travelers who might be interested to know how much it costs to travel long-term.
+I documented a detailed account of our spending to keep us on track with our budget, and in this post I will share details for travelers who might be interested to know how much it costs to travel long-term.

 So, exactly how much money did we spend in six months of traveling abroad?

 Before I get into our spending analysis, I’d like to note a few things.
 Because we did this trip on a budget, I tracked every single transaction between the two of us (even as small as 50 cents).
 This meant either saving receipts until I documented them, or writing the cost in the notes section of my phone.
 In each country I had to do the conversion to calculate the prices into U.S. dollars.
 Yes, I realize that this is a dinosaur method.
 No, I haven’t found a good app for this yet that has all the features I want.
 (Please let me know if you have!)
 I used good ole-fashioned Excel to compute our expenses and created a category table for each country, which you will see below.
 To figure out the average per Diem spending in each category, I divided the total amount spent in each category by the number of days spent in that country.

 Once we returned to the the states and used credit cards, I used Mint to track our expenses, but Mint obviously cannot track cash, which is why I used excel for the international portion.